jarbaugh5/LCSTutor/README.md

   can explain it
   	- checkbox for tutors to say whether or not they're comfortable tutoring kids with special needs
-- include a class year field for tutors
+- include a class year field for tutors (do with Kevin)
 - have a written response for tutor gender (as opposed to predetermined options)
 - create an easier way to group all parent emails into an e-list